mihirchakradeo/Artificial-Intelligence-Fall2017/Project 5/Spam Filter/README.md

 # Email Spam Filter usinng Naive Bayes

-#### Built a Naïve Bayes classifier for classifying email as ham or spam using the multinomial naïve bayes classifier.
+#### Built a classifier for classifying email as ham or spam using the multinomial naïve bayes classifier.

 ####  Libraries used: